Massachusetts Institute of Technology: Students

-MIT received 33,240 applications for admission to the undergraduate Class of 2025: it admitted 1,365 (4.1 percent).
-In 2019, 29,114 applications were received for graduate and advanced degree programs across all departments; 3,670 were admitted (12.6 percent) and 2,312 enrolled (63 percent).
+The admissions process does not give preference to children of alumni.
+A 2023 study by economists Raj Chetty, David Deming, and John Friedman found that legacy preferences, athletic recruitment, and non-academic ratings were the primary drivers of admissions advantages for wealthy applicants at twelve highly selective U.S. colleges.
+At MIT, students from the wealthiest families were no more likely to attend than other applicants with comparable test scores.

 In August 2024, after the U.S. Supreme Court overruled race-based affirmative action in Students for Fair Admissions v.
 Harvard (2023), the university reported that for the class of 2028, Black and Latino student enrollment decreased from previous averages to 5 and 11 percent, respectively, while Asian American enrollment increased to 47 percent.

-Undergraduate tuition and fees for 2019–2020 was $53,790 for nine months.
-59% of students were awarded a need-based MIT scholarship.
-Graduate tuition and fees for 2019–2020 was also $53,790 for nine months, and summer tuition was $17,800.
-Financial support for graduate students are provided in large part by individual departments.
-They include fellowships, traineeships, teaching and research assistantships, and loans.
-The annual increase in expenses had led to a student tradition (dating back to the 1960s) of tongue-in-cheek "tuition riots".

 MIT has been nominally co-educational since admitting Ellen Swallow Richards in 1870.
 Richards also became the first female member of MIT's faculty, specializing in sanitary chemistry.
 Female students remained a small minority prior to the completion of the first wing of a women's dormitory, McCormick Hall, in 1963.
 Between 1993 and 2009 the proportion of women rose from 34 percent to 45 percent of undergraduates and from 20 percent to 31 percent of graduate students.
 As of 2009, women outnumbered men in Biology, Brain & Cognitive Sciences, Architecture, Urban Planning, and Biological Engineering.